fragcolor-xyz/shards/docs/docs/how-to/run-shards.md

 ![Create the “helloworld.edn” file in the “scripts” folder.](assets/vscode-new-file.png)

 ??? ".edn"
-	EDN is a file format used by Clojure, one of the programming languages employed by Shards.
+	EDN is a file format used by other programming languages such as Clojure.

 Paste the following code into your new file and save it.
 ```